-The LA provides a core offer for all schools and in addition offers extra support based on the annual CRE.
-These services are currently funded by the council and are outlined below.
-In addition the capacity and risk evaluation is intended to be a reflective process in which schools self assess both their potential school improvement risks, but also their capacity to contribute to the local system.
-The information collected from the CRE process will feed into the SSIB meetings and be drawn upon to broker support or identify clusters of schools to work together on common challenges.
+The Capacity and Risk Evaluation is intended to be a reflective process in which schools self assess using a Blue, Amber, Green (BAG) rating for each category to highlight both their potential school improvement risks, but also their capacity to contribute to the local system. (see 7.2).
+The information collected from the CRE process will feed into SSIB meetings and be drawn upon to broker support or identify clusters of schools to work together on common challenges.